 "Aracha" Processing - Gyokuro and Sencha

 After harvest, fresh tea leaves are processed the same day by the tea farmer.
 Processing steps are 1) Steaming, 2) Kneading, 3) Shaping, and 4) Drying.
 It usually takes about 4 hours to pass through all of the steps.
-Processed tea leaves are called "Aracha" and their weight is approximately one-fifth that of fresh tea leaves.
+Processed tea leaves are called "Aracha" and their weight is approximately one-fifth of that of fresh tea leaves.
 The moisture content of fresh tea leaves is 80% whereas it is only 5% in Aracha.

 This processing method was created by Sohen Nagatani in 1738 and then mechanized.
-Modern science now confirms that the cell walls of the tea leaves are broken down by this traditional kneading process, so that the beneficial nutrients naturally found in tea leaves can easily infuse into water.
+Modern science now confirms that the cell walls of the tea leaves are broken down by this traditional kneading process so that the beneficial nutrients naturally found in tea leaves can easily infuse into water.

 1) Steaming

 It is said that the Steaming step is the most difficult and requires the most skill and expertise, even though the steaming time is just 30 to 60 seconds.
 If tea leaves are steamed too heavily, the aroma characteristic of Sencha or Gyokuro is destroyed.
 On the contrary, if tea leaves are not steamed enough, the taste will not be good.
-In addition, whole tea leaves must be evenly and uniformly steamed, though tea leaves contain both soft baby spouts and large sprouts.
+In addition, whole tea leaves must be evenly and uniformly steamed, though tea leaves contain both soft baby sprouts and large sprouts.
 Therefore, it is quite a difficult task.
 Farmers arrange the steaming temperature and time, considering the conditions of picked fresh tea leaves (thickness of tea leaves, softness, etc.).

 2) Kneading